 Cost: The costs of this masterclass are €195,- ex.
 VAT per person

-Dates: On demand (min 8 persons, max 10 persons).
+Dates: 24 Februari or on demand (min 8 persons, max 10 persons).
 Please contact email@example.com.

 Masterclass for individuals